telerik/ajax-docs/controls/togglebutton/client-side-programming/events/onclienttogglestatechanged.md

 The event handler receives two parameters:

-1. The instance of the clicked RadButton control
+1. The instance of the clicked RadButton control.

 1. An eventArgs parameter of type **Telerik.Web.UI.RadButtonCheckedEventArgs**, containing the following properties and methods:

 	* get_currentToggleState() - returns the current **RadButtonToggleState** object applied to the button.

-	* get_commandName() - returns the value assigned to the RadToggleButton's **CommandName** property
+	* get_commandName() - returns the value assigned to the RadToggleButton's **CommandName** property.

-	* get_commandArgument() - returns the value assigned to the RadToggleButton's **CommandArgument** property
+	* get_commandArgument() - returns the value assigned to the RadToggleButton's **CommandArgument** property.

 This event is useful when the user wants to execute custom client code when the button changes its toggle state.

->caption Example 1: Using OnClientToggleStateChanged event to get the text of the currently selected state.
+>caption Example 1: Using the OnClientToggleStateChanged event to get the text of the currently selected state.

 ````ASP.NET
 <script type="text/javascript">